Why I Quit Being an Influencer

 This frustration and the pressure and boredom of always creating a single type of posts, aspirational to my followers (beautiful location, cute outfit, living grand), left me feeling jaded and disappointed with an industry that I joined because I wanted to do something creative, connected and novel with my spare time.

 When I decided to quit being an influencer, I rediscovered a passion for writing that didn’t aim to impress or promote.
 Hopefully, here we can have a more honest conversation.
-Not aiming to be more substantial or important, but juicier, more thoughtful and interactive.
+Not aiming to be more substantial or important, but juicier, more thoughtful, and interactive.
 It’s lovely to have you along for the ride.
-Feel free to say hi below!
+Feel free to say hi on my contact page!